pgorman/dangerjaunt/dangerjaunt.md

 Magic-users and clerics cast a number of spells per day limited by their level.
 Magic-users replenish their expended spells after a night's rest through study of their spell books.
-Clerics replenish their expended spells each morning by prayer.
+Clerics pray each morning for their spells.

 ### Spell Books ###